pmcollins/gumdrop/gumdrop.server/README.md

 The part of the server that delivers bytes to and from the worker threads is single threaded and non-blocking.
 This just means that the thread doesn't wait for network data from any particular socket.
 Instead, it continuously scans all sockets, grabs data that's already available, and hands it off to the appropriate worker thread.
-A blocking io server, on the other hand, dedicates an entire thread to each active socket, and waits (blocks) for data, limiting the number of active sockets to the number of active threads.
+A blocking IO server, on the other hand, dedicates an entire thread to each active socket, each of which waits (blocks) for data, limiting the number of active sockets to the number of active threads, which of course will never be able to scale up to the number of potential active requests on a publically available server.

-Using nio means the server can handle a large number of simultaneous connections, but it can still use a configurable number of threads to handle the relatively heavy lifting of processing requests.
+Using nio means your server can handle a very large number of simultaneous connections, but it can still use a configurable number of threads to handle the relatively heavy lifting of processing requests.